falcon-graphdsl/Falcon-A-Graph-Manipulation-Language-for-Heterogeneous-Systems/README.md

 1)gcc-4.8
 2)cuda compiler and nvidia GPU with compute capability 2.0 or higher.
 If you have GPU with compute capability higher than 2.0, makefile can be modified to compiler with corresposing archictechure
 3)Galois framework from ISS  group, UT-Austin, if dsl code which uses global worklist are used.

 Who do I talk to?

-Repo owner or admin - unni_c@csa.iisc.ernet.in

-**A Distributed memory Version of Falcon using MPI will be released soon.** dges sorted in ascending order of src vertex. npoints nedges (line 0) src dst weight (line 1 to nedges)

-Morph algorithm
-For dynamic sssp addition of edges should be given as a text file. input graph should be in .gr format.

-For DMR algorithm the inputs and node files and preprocessed nbrs files. if command line argument to dmr is r25k , inputs expected by algorithm are r25k.node,r25k.ele,r25.poly,r25k.nbr

-**Requirments**
-gcc-4.8
-cuda compiler and nvidia GPU with compute capability 2.0 or higher.
-If you have GPU with compute capability higher than 2.0, makefile can be modified to compiler with corresposing archictechure

-Who do I talk to?